A Biased Graph Neural Network Sampler with Near-Optimal Regret: Experimental Details

 \section{Experimental Details}

+All datasets we use are public standard benchmark datasets: ogbn-arxiv, ogbn-products \citep{hu2020ogb}, CoraFull \cite{bojchevski2017deep}, Chameleon \cite{chien2021adaptive} and Squirrel \cite{pei2020geom}.
+For Chameleon and Squirrel, the dataset split for train/validate/test is 0.6/0.2/0.2.
 For ogb datasets, the dataset split follows the default option of OGB \footnote{\url{https://ogb.stanford.edu/}} (See Table~\ref{tab:dataset_statistic}).
 For CoraFull, we select 20 nodes each class for validation set, 30 nodes each class for test set and the others for training set.